Scott

 For the substrate, I use fine sand mixed with

 medium sand.
-I also seeded the tank with IPSF Live Sand Activator, Wonder Mud and
+I also seeded the tank with IPSF Live Sand Activator, Wonder

-to kick-start my system.
-The sand was added 2 month after I
+Grunge Lite to kick-start my system.
+The sand was

-initially put the rock in.
-The live rock was uncured (my request) and because of
+added 2 month after I initially put the rock in.
+The live rock was uncured (my

-this the tank needed to cycle longer than normal.
-Using no sand in the beginning
+request) and because of this the tank needed to cycle longer than normal.
+Using

-stages allowed for easy clean up of detritus while the LR cycled.
-During that time I
+no sand in the beginning stages allowed for easy clean up of detritus while the

-used the actinic 03 lights, building up to 12 hours per day of light.
+LR cycled.
+During that time I used the actinic 03 lights, building up to 12

-Once the live rock cured and sand showed
+Once the live rock cured and sand showed some evidence of life, I

-some evidence of life, I added all sorts of amphipods, Mini Brittle Stars,
+added all sorts of amphipods, Mini Brittle Stars, Hermit Crabs, Bristle Worms,

-Hermit Crabs, Bristle Worms, snails and anything else I could get my
+snails and anything else I could get my hands on to build up the system.
+I let

-hands on to build up the system.
-I let the tank further cycle and grow for about
+the tank further cycle and grow for about two months prior to adding any other

-to the tank for about 5 hours a day and slowly increased the on time over a few
+day and slowly increased the on time over a few weeks to 12 hours.
+I also

-weeks to 12 hours.
-I also increased the actinics to 13 hours a day over a period
+increased the actinics to 13 hours a day over a period of a few weeks.

-During the tank cycling, I observed the
+During the tank cycling, I observed the growth of a

 gave way to pink, deep green and purple coralline algae.
 Also, the back wall of